 If you talk to someone who took the LSAT years ago, they might advise you not to take the LSAT more than once.
 This is because law schools used to average LSAT scores for students who took the test more than once.
 That is no longer the case.
-This changed in 2006 and now law schools take your highest test score, so students won't have to worry about scores being averaged out.
+This changed in 2006, and now law schools simply accept your highest test score, so students won’t have to worry about scores being averaged out.

-When this was the case, it would be advised not to take the LSAT more than once because law schools were concerned not only with your score but their average score.
-The way that national rankings have changed has also affected the way that law schools look at applicants.
-Since law schools now take your highest score, there is no real reason not to take the test more than once.
+When this was the case, it would be advised not to take the LSAT more than once because law schools were concerned with your score and their average score.
+However, the way national rankings are calculated have changed, and this has affected the way that law schools look at applicants.
+Therefore, since law schools now take your highest score, there is no real reason not to take the test more than once.

 Do All Law Schools Accept Your Highest LSAT Score?

-Rankings are based on LSAT results obtained by U.S. News, so schools are incentivized to take a student's highest LSAT score.
-This is the case for a lot of schools, but some still have policies that are a bit different.
-Some law schools will accept your highest score, but still, consider all of your LSAT scores for admission.
+Law school rankings are based on LSAT results obtained by U.S. News, so schools are incentivized to take a student’s highest LSAT score.
+This is the case for many schools, but some still have policies that are a bit different.
+So some law schools will accept your highest score, but still, consider all of your LSAT scores for admission.

 Should I Take the LSAT More Than Once?

 If you are a student who believes that you can improve on your original score, then it may be worth trying again.
-In fact, most students go into the LSAT with a target score, and if they don't hit that score, they prefer to take the test again.
+In fact, most students go into the LSAT with a target score, and if they don’t hit that score, they prefer to retake the test.